Nexfinity/CakeyBot-Wiki-OLD/tools-and-utilities/self-roles.md

 ### Self Role Command

-Self Roles allows users to add/remove roles to/from their self from a list of roles that has been created/set by the guild admins.
+Self Roles allows users to add/remove roles to/from their self from a list of roles that has been created/set by the server admins.

 To add/remove a role from this list you can use the `!sr add <role>` and `!sr remove <role>` commands.